atl/pyschemaorg/README.md

 PySchemaOrg
 ===========

 An experiment in making a Python interface to the [Schema.org](http://schema.org/) model and other similar models.
-This might act as a backbone for a [microdata](http://www.w3.org/TR/microdata/), as the glue between a document store and templating system, but it attempts to be as neutral as possible on that count.
+This might act as a backbone for a [microdata](http://www.w3.org/TR/microdata/) CMS, as the glue between a document store and templating system, but it attempts to be as neutral as possible on that count.

 Elements
 --------